nileane/TangerineUI-for-Mastodon/README.md

 Tangerine UI does not yet support Glitch-soc's features and layout, but it can still be installed as a vanilla skin on your Glitch-soc instance:

+1. **Check your Mastodon version**.
+For Tangerine UI to work properly, you need to make sure you're installing the right version for your Glitch-soc instance.
+Please check the [Compatibility](#compatibility) section in this document before you proceed.

-1. **Copy the files** from `mastodon/app/javascript/styles/` [in this repository](https://github.com/nileane/TangerineUI-for-Mastodon/tree/main/mastodon/app/javascript/styles/) to your Mastodon themes directory `app/javascript/styles/`:
+2. **Copy the files** from `mastodon/app/javascript/styles/` [in this repository](https://github.com/nileane/TangerineUI-for-Mastodon/tree/main/mastodon/app/javascript/styles/) to your Mastodon themes directory `app/javascript/styles/`:

 ```sh
 # Where $REPO is this repository, and $INSTALLDIR is your Glitch-soc installation.
 cp -r $REPO/mastodon/app/javascript/styles/* $INSTALLDIR/app/javascript/styles
 ```

-2. **Copy the files** from `mastodon/app/javascript/skins/vanilla/` [in this repository](https://github.com/nileane/TangerineUI-for-Mastodon/tree/main/mastodon/app/javascript/skins/vanilla/) to your Glitch-soc skins directory `app/javascript/skins/vanilla/`:
+3. **Copy the files** from `mastodon/app/javascript/skins/vanilla/` [in this repository](https://github.com/nileane/TangerineUI-for-Mastodon/tree/main/mastodon/app/javascript/skins/vanilla/) to your Glitch-soc skins directory `app/javascript/skins/vanilla/`:

 ```sh
 # Where $REPO is this repository, and $INSTALLDIR is your Glitch-soc installation.
 cp -r $REPO/mastodon/app/javascript/skins/vanilla/* $INSTALLDIR/app/javascript/skins/vanilla
 ```

-3. **Compile theme assets and restart.** Run `RAILS_ENV=production bundle exec rails assets:precompile` and restart your Glitch-soc instance for the changes to take effect.
+4. **Compile theme assets and restart.** Run `RAILS_ENV=production bundle exec rails assets:precompile` and restart your Glitch-soc instance for the changes to take effect.

 Your users should now be able to select Tangerine UI as a theme in their settings, under Flavours → Vanilla Mastodon → Skin